Johndsalas/haven_for_hope_evictions_project/README.md

 * A scatterplot of the number of eviction cases and homelessness requests occuring in the same zip code has been made to explore the correlation between the two.

 ## Conclusion
-* Fluxuations in the number of 311 calls related to homelessness seem to be a good indicator of fluctuations in the homeless population
+* Eviction Cases is a good measure of evictions
-* Fluxuations in the number of eviction cases with judgements likely leading to evictions seems to be a good indicator of fluctuations in the total number of evictions
+* 311 calls related to homelessness is a good measeure of homelessness
 * There is a strong correlation between the number of eviction cases and the number of 311 calls related to homelessness in San Antonio in 2024
 * This suggests a link between evictions and homelessness
 * All available evidence suggests that evictions is a driver of homelessness